Upcoming Field School

 About the Program

 HSMC is a state-supported, outdoor museum located at the site of Maryland’s first capital (1634–1694).
-The HSMC field school is the longest-running historical archaeology field school in the United States.
-Participants engage in an intensive, ten-week program that teaches the foundational principles of historical archaeology through hands-on excavation, laboratory work, and artifact analysis.
-Students learn artifact identification by working with one of the best archaeological collections of colonial and post-colonial material in the country.
+The HSMC field school one of the longest-running historical archaeology field schools in the United States.
+Participants engage in an immersive six-week program that teaches the foundational principles of historical archaeology through hands-on excavation, laboratory work, and artifact analysis.
+Students learn artifact identification by working with one of the best archaeological collections of indigenous, colonial, and post-colonial material in the country.

-The Historical Archaeology Field School is an ideal experience for undergraduate or graduate students concentrating in Anthropology, Archaeology, History, Museum Studies, or American Studies, or for any student with an interest in learning about the past through archaeology.
+The Field School in Historical Archaeology is an ideal experience for undergraduate or graduate students concentrating in Anthropology, Archaeology, History, Museum Studies, or American Studies, or for any student with an interest in learning about the past through archaeology.

 No prior archaeological experience is required for acceptance into the field school.
 An introductory course in anthropology, archaeology, and/or colonial history will be helpful, but is not mandatory.
 Archaeological fieldwork is physically demanding and requires strong communication skills; the ability to engage in sustained, strenuous teamwork is essential.